 Online Calculators since 2009

 On this page you will find an online calculator that allows you to calculate the Employers National Insurance (NI) Contributions for several employees (a maximum of 50 employees per calculation - contact us if you need to increase the number of staff for employers NI calculation).
-If you are looking to calculate the amount of wages you can reclaim for your employees under the furlough scheme in 2020 provided as part of the Coronavirus support package by HMRC then you may find the Employers Furlough Calculator useful.
 In addition, we have provided detailed Employer NI information and Employer NI Frequently Asked Questions (FAQ).
-Our aim being twofold, firstly to provide a comprehensive free tool for the calculation of Employer NI online and secondly, to provide the latest NI information, NI rates, NI thresholds and NI allowances for employers in 2020.
+Our aim being twofold, firstly to provide a comprehensive free tool for the calculation of Employer NI online and secondly, to provide the latest NI information, NI rates, NI thresholds and NI allowances for employers in 2021.

 The Employer NI Calculator below has a simple interface that we hope should be fairly intuitive for those who have employees and are familiar with produce cost calculations and forecasts.
 If you are unsure about some of the inputs on the Employer NI Calculator, please review the guide below which covers how to calculate employer NI for several employees.